sfdeloach/c-prog-solutions/README.md

                     Gives a snapshot of the stage

  - git log

                     Gives a record of your commits

+ - git rm -r --cached node_modules
+ - git commit -m 'Remove the now ignored directory node_modules'
+ - git push origin master

+                    This is how to remove a directory (named node_modules) from your git repo...node_modules is a good directory to not include in your repo due its size and availability to download via npm